Notable People

 David Copperfield became famous by making impossible things vanish, float, and pass through solid objects.
 His more durable achievement was making magic itself harder to dismiss.

-He understood early that magic had to compete with pop spectacle, not just with other magicians
+He understood early that magic had to compete with pop spectacle as much as with other magicians

 Copperfield's official biography still sells the legend in maximalist terms, but underneath the praise is a useful truth.
 It describes a shy child born David Kotkin in Metuchen, New Jersey, who joined the Society of American Magicians at age 12, later built a career out of television specials, and went on to become the first living illusionist with a Hollywood Walk of Fame star.

-The important part is not simply that he was precocious.
-It is that he treated magic as performance infrastructure from the beginning.
+The important part goes beyond precocity.
+He treated magic as performance infrastructure from the beginning.
 He did not want to be admired only within the fraternity of magicians.
 He wanted to command the scale usually reserved for pop stars, blockbuster directors, or arena headliners.

 That ambition changed the look of the art.
 When Copperfield made the Statue of Liberty disappear, made the Great Wall seem penetrable, or got mass audiences to levitate emotionally right along with the mechanics, he was turning illusion into event television.
 Guinness still preserves those feats as records, but records are only the shell.
 The deeper shift was cultural.
 He made magic feel large enough for broadcast-era spectacle.